The best Haitian getaways for a long weekend

 We’ve rounded up a list of the best destinations for you to kick your feet up, relax, and enjoy the best Haiti’s coasts have to offer!

 All of the destinations listed here can be reached by car - it’s easy to hire one in Port-au-Prince, but book ahead if you can.
-For an adventurous traveller fluent in French or Kreol, a journey via tap-tap to either Jacmel and Cap-Haïtien is an experience you won’t find anywhere else in the world, but for first-time visitors, we recommend hiring a car or driver.
+For an adventurous traveller fluent in French or Kreol, a journey via tap-tap to either Jacmel or Cap-Haïtien is an experience you won’t find anywhere else in the world, but for first-time visitors, we recommend hiring a car or driver.

 Alliance Francaise in Jacmel, Haiti